 Herpes Zoster (Shingles)

-• For 7–10 days; consider longer duration if lesions are slow to resolve
+• For 7–10 days.
+Consider longer duration if lesions are slow to resolve (CIII).

 • Acyclovir 800 mg PO five times a day (BII)

-In managing VZV of the eyes, consultation with an ophthalmologist experienced in management of VZV retinitis is strongly recommended (AIII).
+Consultation with an ophthalmologist experienced in the management of patients with VZV ocular disease is strongly recommended (AIII).

 a TAF 10-mg dose is in the FDC tablets of EVG/c/TAF/FTC and DRV/c/TAF/FTC; when TAF is used with other antiretrovirals, the dose is 25 mg.